jackdignamit/Azure-Honeypot-SIEM-Attack-Analysis-Lab/README.md

   1) Internet Attackers discover and attempt to login to Azure VM Honeypot
   2) Failed login attempts are captured in Windows Event Logs
-  3) Windows Event Logs are funneled into Log Analytics Workspace
+  3) Windows Event Logs are funneled into a Log Analytics Workspace
   4) Microsoft Sentinel with KQL Filters use the workspace to create an attack map visualization

 ---